topos-protocol/evm-tests-suite-parsed/README.md

 The JSON files consist in the `GenerationInputs` objets that are passed to the plonky2 zkEVM prover to generate proofs of Ethereum state transition.

+It is currently supporting plonky2 commit revision b9328815e666981d6485b0d8dc04160e93797993 and onwards.

+## Usage

-They can be used as such:
+These serialized test files can be read as such:

 ```rust
     let bytes = std::fs::read("serialized_test_file.json").unwrap();